-Being unique and being unique and in-demand are two different things and mean the world of difference when it comes to sales.
+Being unique and in-demand makes the world of difference when it comes to sales.

 Don’t mistake “no one else is selling it” as a good thing, as mentioned in 3 MISTAKES HANDMADE BUSINESSES MAKE WITH THEIR USP (unique selling position).
 And don’t assume your USP has to come from your products.
 There are several other aspects of your business you can play with to stand out…especially if you’re offering a product that doesn’t have a lot of wiggle room (how many different ways are there to make a scarf?
 Perhaps a scarf business can stand out through amazing customer service, or donating a portion of profits to an important cause, or where wool is sourced from, etc.).

 Think about what’s going to make your products or business different and if that element is important enough to consumers that they’ll choose you over a competitor.

 c) Great products make customers feel value outweighs price